 With the offer "Open to all", the Church of St. Nicholas offered sanctuary to many people in the critical weeks of the autumn of 1989.
 Today, the copy of a classical column from the church on the St. Nicholas’s Square is in memory of that period.
+At the foot of the column replica, a bronze plaque by the sculptor Markus Glaeser is also a reminder of this "Voting with the Feet".

 The origin of the Church of St. Nicholas goes back to the 12th century.
 Having been reshaped and redesigned several times, it was given its classical appearance at the end of the 18th century.
 Both the interior and the famous Ladegast organ were thoroughly overhauled in 2004.